 For your own safety, and to protect this historic site, please observe the following rules, enforceable by our rangers:

-Conditions of entry: Keep dogs on a leash; do not Litter, dump rubbish or leave dog waste; do not camp overnight; do not erect gazebos or marquees (without a permit); do not operate remote-controlled vehicles (including drones); do not light fires or use portable barbeques; do not play amplified music (without a permit) or create excessive noise; do not undertake commercial activities (without a permit); do not hold private functions (without a permit); do not ride bikes, skateboards or scooters on footpaths or walking tracks; and do not climb fences, historic structures or the cliff.
+Conditions of entry: Keep dogs on a leash; do not Litter, dump rubbish or leave dog waste; do not camp overnight; do not erect gazebos or marquees (without a permit); do not operate remote-controlled vehicles (including drones); do not light fires or use portable barbeques; do not play amplified music (without a permit) or create excessive noise; do not undertake commercial activities (without a permit); do not hold private functions (without a permit); do not climb fences, historic structures or the cliff; do not ride or use skateboards, roller-skates, in line skates or similar equipment on Harbour Trust land.
+For further information, see: Sydney Harbour Federation Trust (SHFT) Regulations 2021

 During this 20-minute tour, our volunteer guide will regale you with the lighthouse's storied history.
 You will also ascend 100 steps to the lantern room and, from there, access a balcony for a breathtaking panoramic view of Sydney Harbour and the Pacific Ocean.
-We offer this guided tour every two months on a Sunday.
+We offer this guided group tour (min.
+10 people) on request.

-To celebrate the 200th anniversary of Macquarie Lightstation on 30 November 2018, the Harbour Trust partnered with Macquarie University to create bespoke 3D models that capture the grandeur of Australia’s original navigational light source.
+To mark the 200th anniversary of Macquarie Lightstation, the Harbour Trust partnered with Macquarie University to create bespoke 3D models that capture the grandeur of Australia’s original navigational light source...

 Macquarie University, whose name and coat of arms pay tribute to the historic site, used drone and ground footage together with terrestrial laser scanning and Pedestal 3D’s educational software platform, to construct detailed, interactive models of Macquarie Lightstation.